emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 #### Built-in Database (Mnesia)

-1. Mnesia renamed to the built-in database;
+1. Mnesia renamed to the Built-in Database;
 2. The data format and REST API have changed.
-For more information, please refer to `POST /authorization/built_in_database/clientid`.
+For more information, please refer to `POST/authorization/built_in_database/clientid`.

 4.x ACL data can be exported with `./bin/emqx_ctl data export`  command.
 Users may convert the data into 5.1 format and import it through the corresponding REST API.

 #### MySQL/PostgreSQL

-1. The `ipaddr/username/clientid` field is no longer required in the query result, need to change the query SQL;
+1. The `ipaddr/username/clientid` field is no longer required in the query result, and you need to change the query SQL;
 2. The `access` field name is changed to `action`, and its data type is changed from integer to character or character enumeration.
 3. The `allow` field name is changed to `permission`, and its data type is changed from integer to character or character enumeration.